What Causes Car Accidents?Trusted Content

 This distraction is followed by being distracted by individuals or objects inside and outside the vehicle, for a combined total of 12 percent of fatal distracted driving accidents.
 Other causes of distracted driving fatalities include:

 The statistical information was taken by Erie Insurance.
-It is based off of national police report data included in the Fatality Analysis Reporting System, a nationwide census produced by the National Highway Traffic Safety Administration regarding fatal motor vehicle accidents.
+It is based on national police report data included in the Fatality Analysis Reporting System, a nationwide census produced by the National Highway Traffic Safety Administration regarding fatal motor vehicle accidents.

-A Tampa Personal Injury Attorney May be Able to Help
+A Tampa Car Accident Injury Attorney May be Able to Help

 Individuals who have been injured in automotive accidents may be able to pursue a personal injury lawsuit if another person’s negligence caused their injuries.
 Compensation may be available for medical expenses and pain and suffering.